Princess Beatrice Is Pregnant, Expecting First Baby With Husband Edoardo Mapelli Mozzi - E! Online

 Though this will be Beatrice's first child, she has had a taste of parenthood as a stepmom to Edoardo's 4-year-old son Christopher, who he shares with former partner Dara Huang.
 Back in March, she gave rare insight into their family life.

 "My stepson has been home schooling.
 Helping him engage with stories is a great journey to inspire imagination, creativity, independence and humor," she explained to the Evening Standard.
-"It is amazing how in between video calls and working through technology we have had more time in the day to enjoy reading and it's shown how important is has been to step away from the screen and jump into worlds unknown through the help of books."
+"It is amazing how in between video calls and working through technology we have had more time in the day to enjoy reading and it's shown how important it has been to step away from the screen and jump into worlds unknown through the help of books."